 All 3 variations of celiac disease are serious conditions.
 Read more: How Gluten & Wheat Cause Damage

 Yet, being on a gluten-free-diet (GFD), you have to find a way to replace the vitamins, minerals and especially the fiber, that were in the whole grains that contained gluten.

 BTW, whole grains are labeled as whole, because they contain all three parts of a grain: bran, germ and endosperm.

 Whole grain foods may be one the healthiest choices individuals can make to lower the risk for atherosclerotic cardiovascular disease…”

-On the other hand, gluten-free foods are refined, or processed, and only contain endosperm – you’ll have to get germ and bran somewhere on down the road.
+On the other hand, grain foods that are gluten-free, are processed, and only contain endosperm – you’ll have to get your germ and bran somewhere on down the road.